 Each residence hall room is approximately 12' x 15'.
 This is probably the size of your room at home, but now it will be your entire house, and you'll share it with someone else.
 All rooms come equipped with built-in closets or wardrobes, storage cabinets, and dressers, and include two beds, two desks with chairs, and two bookcases/carrels.
 Temporary triple rooms are equipped with a bunked and lofted bed, and an additional chair, desk, and dresser.
 All rooms are seasonally heated and cooled, and equipped with window coverings.
 All rooms are carpeted, with the exception of Nebraska and Cassell halls, which are exclusively apartment and suite style buildings.
 All units are equipped with both wireless and wired internet connectivity.
 All halls have common bathrooms, with the exception of the apartment and suite style buildings—Cassell, Centennial and Nebraska halls.

 Students may choose to rent bed lofts through the university-approved vendor, Campus Loft.
 Bed lofts increase usable floor space by raising one of the beds.
-Many students also rent refrigerators for the year from our preferred vendor, MyFridgeRental.
-Due to circuit limitations and DC fire safety codes, refrigerators over 5.0 cubic feet and exceeding 7 amps are prohibited, as are microwave ovens and all other cooking appliances.
+Due to circuit limitations and DC fire safety codes, refrigerators over 5.0 cubic feet and exceeding 7 amps are prohibited, while all microwave ovens and other cooking appliances are prohibited.
+As an alternative, students may rent microwave-refrigerator units for the year from MyFridgeRental.
 Each hall floor has a fully equipped kitchen for residents who wish to cook, except for Nebraska Hall where kitchens are located within the apartment.
 While you are welcome to personalize your room, please use only masking tape to hang posters.
 By purchasing a membership for the AU Student Advantage Program, students can get up to 15% off on posters from AllPosters.com.

 Below is a list of recommended items we encourage you to bring to your residence hall room.
 Remember, rather than purchasing new supplies, consider renting items from one of our preferred vendors or purchasing something gently used, as this reduces our carbon footprint and limits materials sent to landfills.